ordina-jworks/ordina-jworks.github.io/_posts/2019-12-20-ar-signpost.md

 Let's put your favorite mall on the scene for a moment.
 In this mall you would find markers with QR codes strategically placed so that they are visible, and you have easy access to them.
-Each QR contains contextual information such as a unique identifier, the building in which it is located and the floor in which it is located.
+Each QR contains contextual information such as a unique identifier and the building and floor in which it is located.

 Imagine you are looking for a particular shop, the first step would be to scan the marker closest to you with the mobile application.
 This would send the information contained in the QR to our REST API and it would take care of obtaining the necessary information from the database by querying the information obtained from the QR.